scds/ola2012/slides/scds/one/03_nick.md

 * APIs
 * Text and data to analyze
-* Harvesting

-.notes APIs (robust fedora apis and drupal apis) Text and data analysis - the giant corpus of all of our digitized and ocr'd books.
-Harvesting - Give the case scenario of PW20C vs. Virtual musuem of the holocaust and resitance.
+.notes Besides the standard ingest, search and discover of object, we have APIs (robust fedora apis and drupal apis) Text and data analysis - the giant corpus of all of our digitized and ocr'd books.

 !SLIDE center
 #Education & Knowledge Sharing #